Arshad9999/IoT-InternetofThings/README.md

 # Practical-2

+## OBJECTIVE: To implement the Wireless and Wired Networks and understand the OSI  layer model  using Cisco  Packet Tracer

 ## Wireless and Wired Networks: the OSI  layer model
 Wireless and wired networks refer to two different types of computer networks based on the method of data transmission.
 Wired networks use physical cables, such as copper or fiber optic cables, to transmit data between devices, while wireless networks use radio waves to transmit data over the air.